 Using glass partitions in between spaces helps us subtly define the areas according to their usage.
 It can offer an unobstructed view around the home, creating an illusion of a larger space.
 How a glass partition wall influences its space depends on the area of application, type of installation, the type of glass used, its texture and transparency.

-© Mumbai Apartment designed by Nelly Prodan Design; Photo by Yevhenii Avramenko
+©Mumbai Apartment designed by Nelly Prodan Design; Photo by Yevhenii Avramenko

 A sliding or folding partition can completely open up and merge two spaces into one.
 The glass can be framed in smaller panels or can be a single full-height toughened glass partition.
 While float or toughened glass is used in most partition wall designs, the grade of glass differs sometimes as per the area or room it divides.
 Glass is highly customizable, and is also available in curved shapes.
+Read more glass - the hero of modern interiors.

 © Gargi Phondekar